dguest/atlas-dl/_episodes/01-basic-repo.md

 > Git can color its text to make it easier on your brain.
 If you don't
 > see untracked files in red and the `new file` as green, you can run
 > ~~~
-> git config --global something.i.have.to.check.when.i.have.internet on
+> git config --global color.ui auto
 > ~~~
 > {: .source}
 {: .callout}